alxndrTL/mamba.py/README.md

 # mamba.py 🐍 : a simple parallel scan implementation
-A straightfoward implementation of Mamba in PyTorch with a simple parallel scan implementation, offering an impressive speedup over a a sequential implementation.
+A straightfoward implementation of Mamba in PyTorch with a simple parallel scan implementation, offering an major speedup over a a sequential implementation.
 It combines the ease of read with good performances.

 ![speed comparison](img/speed_comparison.png)